pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Routes

 Garmin has an issue with array settings where they cannot be modified by the connect iq app.
 It appears to be a known issue, but unlikely to be solved.
-Per route settings should be edited from the watch only, attempts to edit them from the connect iq settings page will likely break until garmin fix the issue.
+Per route settings should be edited from the watch or android app only.

 ### Enable Routes